tawasta/event/website_event_online_event/README.rst

 ==========================
 Website Event Online Event
 ==========================
-* Module to manage online Events.
+* Module to manage online and hybrid events.
 Adds a video conference link to an event.

 Configuration
 =============